wbfrench1/barker_DATA606/docs/draft_paper.md

 Marshall, Christopher.
 (2019 December 18).
 What is named entity recognition (NER) and how can I use it?".
 Medium. https://medium.com/mysuperai/what-is-named-entity-recognition-ner-and-how-can-i-use-it-2b68cf6f545d

+Tran, V.C., Nguyen N.T., Fujita H., Hoang, D.T.
+(2017).
+A combination of active learning and self-learn for named entity recognition on Twitter using conditional random fields.
+Elsevier, 132, 179-187.

 Vasilis, Theo.
 (2022 February 9).
 When Data Gets Too Big Why You Need Structured Data. apify. https://blog.apify.com/when-data-gets-too-big-why-you-need-structured-data/